 You certainly can.
 There is usually a fee applied to finalisation of your home loan.
 This is sometimes called an 'exit fee'.

 You can change the frequency of your repayments so that you're paying a smaller amount more often, or a larger monthly payment.
 With a principle and interest loan with a variable rate, you have more flexibility to change your repayment amount.
 If you're on a fixed interest loan term, you might have to wait until the term ends to change your repayment amount.
-Have a chat to a mortgage broker, who can assess your options and help you to secure a repayment amount that you're satisfied with.
+Have a chat to a Home Lending Specialist, who can assess your options and help you to secure a repayment amount that you're satisfied with.

 A principle and interest loan is a regular home loan where your repayments pay the interest (costs of borrowing the money), but they also count towards paying off the home itself.
 This means with each payment you build equity in your home, and you owe the bank less in total.